-I was lucky in that on my very first trip to Ukraine during the Orange Revolution, to come across a fellow who became a friend and a fixer.
+I was lucky: on my very first trip to Ukraine during the Orange Revolution, I came across a fellow who became a friend and a fixer.
 Through him, I made contacts within the police services.
-It was actually over many years that the three of us (me, my "cultural guide", and the police) established a relationship of trust to the point that they would consider allowing me to photograph the police interrogation process.
+It was actually over many years that the three of us (me, my “cultural guide”, and the police) established a relationship of trust to the point that they would consider allowing me to photograph the police interrogation process.

 The next challenge was to get permission from each of the people about to be interrogated for me to make photographs during that ordeal.
 Only about 20 percent of those people agreed to be photographed.
 So, after years of planning, it took further years to make this series of photographs.

 I remember first being shocked at some of the methods, but my friend said to me, “Don, you must understand that these are their methods of policing, this is how they’re taught.”
 He then told me a horrifying story of his own arrest and subsequent interrogation while working in St. Petersburg almost 20 years earlier; this helped me understand the cultural and democratic differences in methods of policing.

 The police I worked with were respected in their departments; they rose through the ranks and did the job required.
 I have my personal feelings of how and what they do, but then as a photographer I think I’ve said enough about that with my work.